BLOG/

 Treatment Duration

-Most patients should continue treatment until their skin condition improves, then treat for a few more months to solidify the condition and reduce the chance of recurrence.
+Most patients should continue treatment until their skin condition improves.
+Adequate treatment reduces the chance of recurrence.

 Drug interactions with isotretinoin